Billd Named No. 2 on Forbes' List of America's Best Startup Employers

 Published: August 12, 2020

-A line of credit is a predetermined amount of capital that can be drawn on, which is issued to a contractor by a lender.
-Unlike a typical loan, a line of credit is not heavily monitored by the bank, meaning contractors have greater flexibility in what purchases they can use it for, similar to a contractor credit card.
-Additionally, there will likely be a comprehensive application process contractors must fill out, and they must meet certain requirements to get approved.
+A bank line of credit is a predetermined amount of capital that can be drawn on, which is issued to a contractor by a lender.
+Unlike a typical loan, a bank line of credit is not heavily monitored by the bank, meaning subcontractors have greater flexibility in what purchases they can use it for, similar to a credit card.
+Additionally, there will likely be a comprehensive application process subcontractors must fill out, and they must meet certain requirements to get approved.

-Some benefits of contractor lines of credit include:
+Some benefits lines of credit can offer subcontractors include:

-• Flexibility – Contractors can utilize these funds whenever and however they’d like, assuming the account is up to date and credit is still available.
+• Flexibility – Subcontractors can utilize these funds whenever and however they’d like, assuming the account is up to date and credit is still available.

-• Interest-Only Payments – Contractors will be required to pay interest-only payments on the outstanding balance.
-These loans are usually not amortized, meaning the principal balance will not be paid down over the life of the loan with a set payment schedule.
+• Interest-Only Payments – Subcontractors will be required to pay interest-only payments on the outstanding balance.
+These lines of credit are usually not amortized, meaning the principal balance will not be paid down over the life of the loan with a set payment schedule.

 Potential Immediate Reduction of Credit Limit

-Lines of credit typically offer higher credit limits compared to a standard contractor credit card.
-This may seem ideal for contractors who spend thousands per week on materials or labor.
+Lines of credit typically offer higher credit limits compared to a standard credit card.
+This may seem ideal for subcontractors who spend thousands per week on materials or labor.
 However, large expenses, higher credit limits and minimal restrictions from the bank are a tempting combination that put contractors at greater risk of maxing out their limit.
-They’re also vulnerable to missing payments during periods of poor cash flow.
+There are also tighter penalties when a subcontractor misses a payment.
 Missing a payment could result in a drastic decrease in their limit at any time.
 In many cases, the cut in your credit limit goes to your current balance, leaving no room for additional purchases.
 If a bank loses trust in a contractor, it can be very difficult to raise their credit limit in the future.

 Blanket Lien on Business